v0ss3n/jekyll/_posts/fablab/2021-03-19-upgrading a creality ender 3.md

 After printing a test print I wanted to see if ABL magically worked, and it actually did.
 For the first time it finished the entire bed leveling procedure, leaving me very confused why it works now suddenly.
 It also is now possible to move all of the axes.

 For the next test print I changed the Z Probe offset to 3.88, since I had to babystep Z to -.50mm because it was still printing in the air; while printing I babystepped to +0.10mm again for the squares in the back of the bed, but that was too much for the squares in the middle and front, so I'm guessing the printer is not using the ABL data.
 In [this post](https://www.reddit.com/r/BIGTREETECH/comments/issq6g/trouble_with_skr_mini_e3_v2_and_abl/) it's mentioned that you need a G29 (bed leveling/ABL) right after a G28, since G28 clears the mesh.
-I'm going to check this by adding a G29 to the gcode of the test squares.
+I'm checked this by adding a G29 to the gcode of the test squares.

 Startup code from PrusaSlicer: